Ashton, South Australia

 Ashton is a town in the Adelaide Hills in South Australia.
 It was named by George Hunt in 1858 after his home Ashton in England.
-Ashton is from the old English word 'aesctun', which means 'ash tree town'.
+Ashton is from the old English word aesctun, which means "ash tree town".

 General information

 The Ashton General Store, Bakery and original post office was established in 1890 by Herbert and Emily Lovibond (née Stephens) until 1941.
 During this time it was also known as "Mrs Lovibonds Emporium".
-In its later years the store has seen other incarnations such as the antique store "Cache of Curios" run by R & C Clothier.
-In 1986 the old butcher shop became the new post office, deli and petrol station run by B & E Robertson.
-The current Ashton Community Post Office operates Monday to Friday from 8:30 to 10:00 am.
+In its later years the store had other uses, such as the antique store Cache of Curios run by R & C Clothier.
+In 1986, the old butcher shop became the new post office, delicatessan and petrol station run by B & E Robertson.
+The current Ashton Community Post Office operates from Monday to Friday from 8:30 to 10:00am.